xadrianzetx/fingertracking/README.md

 # zerotouch

-OpenCV based finger pointing detection and gesture recognition used to control IoT devices
+MobileNet and OpenCV based finger pointing detection and gesture recognition used to control IoT devices

 ## Gesture recognition